sharifbhuiyan/Election_Analysis/README.md

 ```

- Code for print the winning candidate to terminal :
+ Command for print the winning candidate to terminal :

  ```ruby